diversit/lora-data-decoder/README.md

 Decode packets and split per device:

-`> lora-data-decoder decode -d decoded.all -o out -s packets.log`
+`> lora-data-decoder decode -d decoded.all -o out -s packets.json`

 Output
 - decoded.all : a csv with all records of all devices. (field see below))
 - out/ : folder with output files per device.
-- out/\<device-address>.log : contains the json packet only
+- out/\<device-address>.json : contains the json packet only
 - out/\<device-address>.csv : contains csv record with fields
   - device address (hex format)
   - message type (e.g. 'Unconfirmed Data')